klesun/deep-js-completion/README.md

 As you may know, by default Webstorm suggests _any_ property ever defined in your project when you ask for completion in `someVar.` no matter in what context.

-You may check the "Only type-based completion" flag in settings, but it won't support anything defined outside of current scope, like objects returned by a function.
+You may check the "Only type-based completion" flag in settings, but you will quickly notice that there is no completion in some places that could have it.

-Not to say that arguments of functions like `map`, `filter`, `reduce`, `sort` and functions defined by user won't get completion either.
+For example, arguments of functions like `map`, `filter`, `reduce`, `sort` and functions defined by user won't get completion.

 So, that's why I'm writing this plugin - to make it possible to code in js as comfortable as you would in some static-typed language with the help of type inference and doc-comments.